updated: December 30, 2022

 6. How can I support the channel?

-YouTube’s algorithm uses the following three things to promote a channel: watch duration, number of comments, and subscribers.
+YouTube’s ever changing algorithm generally uses the following three things to promote a channel:

-So, to support the channel: watch, leave comments, and subscribe.
+So, if you’d like to support Defragged History: watch, leave comments, and subscribe.
 And share to all your social media family, friends, and followers, of course.

-I don’t have Patreon (yet) because I don’t have the time to handle the business side of it.
-If you’d like to send money in the meantime, you can make a one-time or interval donation via PayPal.
+I don’t have Patreon (yet) or anything like that because I don’t have the time to handle the business side of it.
+If you’d like to send money in the meantime, you can make a onetime or interval donation via PayPal.

 7. What is coming up next?

-You can track news on upcoming series on this website, via the community tab on YouTube, and X (Twitter,) and Facebook.
+You can track news on upcoming series on this website, via the community tab on YouTube, and X (Twitter), Instagram, Threads, and Facebook.
 But I regularly change my mind.

-The decision to start a series depends on my mood and the time I have available to me.
+How I pick a topic depends on my mood and the time available.
 It takes an immense amount of time to make a series, and I really need to feel passionate about the subject.
 Otherwise, it becomes too hard to continue working on it.

 8. Why do you have so few subscribers?